rhysnewell/aviary/docs/faqs.md

 ### Which databases do I download?

+It is probably best to just let Aviary handle the downloading of your databases via the `--download` parameter.
+But, if you would like to set them up yourself, please read ahead

 For the GTDB:
 * [GTDB](https://gtdb.ecogenomic.org/downloads) Required for taxonomic annotation
 Download and point the GTDB environment variable to the `db/` folder inside of that download.